LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

 [^3]: The process of comparing the acceptance probability to the uniform sample is to simulate a random process where the probability of accepting the proposal is $$\alpha$$

-The first thing to notice is that we don't require the normalisation of our function as it just depends on the ratios, and the normalisation cancels itself out.
-The second is that it doesn't have many steps despite being able to do quite a lot.
+The first thing to notice is that we don't require the normalization of our function, as it just depends on the ratios, and the normalization cancels itself out.
+The second is that it doesn't have many steps, despite being able to do quite a lot.

-Now this is the point that I want to show you an animation of the process, but I don't want to do that with the 2D distribution as it's slow enough as it is and it would be annoying figuring out how to nicely visualise accepting or rejecting a sample.
-So forgive me for doing this for a single dimensional gaussian that I made up on the spot.
+Now, this is the point that I want to show you an animation of the process, but I don't want to do that with the 2D distribution as it's slow enough as it is, and it would be annoying figuring out how to nicely visualize accepting or rejecting a sample.
+So, forgive me for doing this for a single-dimensional Gaussian that I made up on the spot.

 <div style="text-align: center;">
 <img